harrellbm/Bookletic/README.md

 This will create an unordered draft signature layout with US Legal paper size, larger margins, no page borders, page numbers at the bottom right corner with a red border, and more padding around the content.

 ### Notes
 - The `sig` function is currently hardcoded to only handle two-page single-fold signatures.
 Other more complicated signatures may be supported in the future.
-- Paper size is also currently hardcoded to only handle US Letter and US Legal.
-- The `booklet` function is a placeholder for automatically break a single content block into pages dynamically.
+- The `booklet` function is a placeholder for automatically breaking a single content block into pages dynamically.
 It is not implemented yet but will be added in coming versions.

 ## Collaboration
 I would love to see this package eventually turn into a community effort.
 So any interest in collaboration is very welcome!
 You can find the github repository for this library here: [Bookletic Repo](https://github.com/harrellbm/Bookletic).
 Feel free to file an issue, pull request, or start a discussion.

 ## Changlog
+#### 0.3.0
+- Remove internal dependency on native page function.
+This allows the user to set the page function separatley with full control over paper type, outer margins and everything else defined by the native page function.
+- Add p-num-halign-alternate to page number layout allowing setting page numbers to alternate on facing pages making it possible to place page numbers along the outside or inside edges of facing pages.
+- Internal improvments for ordering algorythm algorithm.

 #### 0.2.0
 - Handle odd number of pages by inserting a blank back cover
 - Implements page number layouts to allow defining different page numbers for different page ranges.